imandra-ai/imandra-docs/notebooks-src/Region Decomposition - Exchange Pricing.md

 To make processing this data easy, we have created Imandra-tools - a library with transformers for easy manipulation and printing of this data.

 Let's try to render the results in something closer to English.
-For example, a reference to the first buy order within the logic would be described as `List.hd ob.buys`, or in the correct underlying type notation as `Funcall ("List.hd", [ FieldOf (_, "buys", Var "ob")])`.
+For example, a reference to the first buy order within the logic would be described as `List.hd ob.buys`, or in the correct underlying type notation as `Funcall (Var "List.hd", [ FieldOf (_, "buys", Var "ob")])`.
 We would much rather see 'First buy order' rather than `List.hd ...`.

 The following code will use Imandra-tools to condense the region constraints and make them more "readable":